 The Safer Recruitment Policy sets out procedures covering all the steps concerned with staff vacancies, from the job description to actual employment of an individual.
 The first step is to ensure that the job description is accurate and covers all the aspects relating to the vacancy and employment within the school.
-The interview panel includes a senior manager who has completed the Safer Recruitment on-line training and the interview questions will cover the applicant's attitude to working with U18s and adults at risk.
+The interviewer(s) include a senior manager who has completed the Safer Recruitment on-line training, and the interview questions cover the applicant's attitude towards and awareness of working with U18s and adults at risk.